BlaineSieck/Neural-Network/README.md

 Contributions:
 We worked together via video chat and screen share to work on the code collaboratively so everyone contributed equally.

+**Important Note**
+- If you have trouble running the program with the instructions below, I have provided a video link to the program running on my computer: https://youtu.be/BsMRyI2cBfA

 Python Version: 3.6

 *We ran everything through an anaconda environment but importing these libraries should work as well*